 (a) completed application.

-(b) required fee
+(b) required fee.

 (c) evidence of sound moral character.

 (d) (for teachers) - evidence of the possession of Massachusetts and/or national professional government or industry issued licenses or certifications required by the government or industry to work in the technical program area and by the Department to teach in the vocational technical program area as set forth in "Guidelines for Vocational Technical Education Programs and Educator Licensure."